 The Wild Islands Residency

 Counterpart to the Life of Islands, the Wild Islands Residency explores uninhabited islands; the remoter, wilder and lesser-known places, with a focus on the unique geology and wildlife that can be found here.
+We are very excited to be taking the Wild Islands Residency to the Outer Hebrides this summer, to explore the wildest corners of the Western Isles.
+The route will allow us to reach the remote sea lochs of Harris and Lewis, as well as the possibility of visiting the Shiant Isles if conditions allow.

 The residency will give artists a space to explore notions of remoteness and ecology with a strong connection to nature.